ReflectionHLE/ReflectionHLE/README.md

 - The DBOPL emulator from the DOSBox project.
 - A CRC-32 implementation.
 - unlzexe v0.8.
-- ExeUnpacker, a part of OpenTESArena.
+- depklite, a modification (mostly a C port) of ExeUnpacker from OpenTESArena.

 --------------------------------------------
 Additional sources/data used for these ports